wquintanilhadasilva/wngx-library/README.md

 ```

-After, import the component in constructor
+After, import the component in constructor of component

 ```